GET TAX RELIEF NOW!

 Common Mistakes That Backfire

 Waiting until a bank account levy is issued before contacting the IRS eliminates months of negotiation room that disappears once enforcement begins.
-Assuming that responsible officer liability only applies to the owner or CEO is incorrect because bookkeepers, controllers, and office managers who had authority over payroll may also be deemed responsible.
+Assuming that responsible officer liability applies only to the owner or CEO is incorrect, as bookkeepers, controllers, and office managers who had authority over payroll may also be deemed responsible.
 Negotiating a payment plan without documenting it in writing with the IRS is risky because verbal agreements are not legally binding.

 When Professional Help Becomes Critical

 Professional assistance becomes essential when a bank account levy has been issued or is imminent, when more than one responsible officer is being pursued, when your business cannot realistically pay current payroll deposits and past payroll tax simultaneously, or when you need to explore Currently Not Collectible status or business restructuring.
-If you receive contact from an IRS Special Agent regarding a criminal investigation, both criminal defense and tax resolution representation may be needed.
+If you receive contact from an IRS Special Agent regarding a criminal investigation, you may need both criminal defense and tax resolution representation.

 Need Help With IRS Issues?